cloud-bulldozer/benchmark-operator/CONTRIBUTE.md

 case of failure or when disabled.
 This ensures no interference with subsequent workloads.
 * Please mention any additional cleanup required in your workload guide.

-## Test workload locally
+## Testing your workload locally

 ### The operator container image
-Any changes to the [roles](roles/) tree or to the [playbook](playbook.yml) file necessitates a new build of the operator container image.
+Any changes to the [roles](roles/) tree or to the [playbook](playbook.yml) file will necessitates a new build of the operator container image.
 The container is built using the [Operator SDK](https://github.com/operator-framework/operator-sdk) and pushed to a public repository.
-The public repository could be quay in which case you'll need to:
+The public repository could be [quay](https://quay.io) in which case you'll need to:

 ```bash
 $ operator-sdk build quay.io/<username>/benchmark-operator:testing
 $ docker push quay.io/<username>/benchmark-operator:testing
 ```

+`:testing` is simply a tag.
+You can define different tags to use with your image, like `:latest`

 To test with your own operator image, you will need the [operator](deploy/operator.yml) file to point the container image to your testing version.
 Be sure to do this outside of your git tree to avoid mangling the official file that points to our stable image.